Enjoy a seabird spectacular

 For example, our coasts support internationally important breeding populations of a number of seabird species.
-68% of the world's northern gannets, 90% of the world's Manx shearwaters and 60% of the global population of great skuas are found in Great Britain and Ireland!
+68 per cent of the world's northern gannets, 90 per cent of the world's Manx shearwaters and 60 per cent of the global population of great skuas are found in Great Britain and Ireland!

 An all star cast

 Our coasts play host to some of the biggest and best seabird colonies in the world and are the home of an impressive variety of different species for a few months every spring and summer.

 Seabird colonies really are ‘seabird cities’.
 Birds occupy every available nesting site, from rocks at the cliff base to the grassy slopes and the rabbit burrows at the top that puffins move into for their summer break.
 This is sought-after, high-rise accommodation with a scenic view and space is at a premium!

 The cast includes the comically-crested shag with its ‘coiffed’ hairstyle and brilliant bright blue eyes that perches upright on boulders at the cliff base.
 Dainty kittiwakes leave you with no doubt you have visited a seabird colony.
 Their ‘kitt–ee-waayyk’ calls will ring in your ears long after you have left and mysterious Manx shearwaters and storm-petrels return to their burrows under cover of darkness.